 - Polychlorinated biphenyls (PCBs)

-Fortunately, clean-up efforts in Norway’s salmon farms have seen these contaminants largely decrease since 2006 (11).
+However, clean-up efforts in Norway’s salmon farms have seen these contaminants largely decrease since 2006 (11).

 3. Improves Blood Lipids and Cholesterol Profile

-4. Fights Inflammation
+4. May Lower Inflammation

 Inflammation is the body’s natural reaction in times of stress or illness, or when the body is exposed to harmful compounds.